PoisotLab/ms_straight_lines/manuscript.md

 This normal approximation is considered good whenever the skewness of the target distribution is modest.
-In food webs, this should be true whenever communities have more than about 10 species (see Appendix).
+In food webs, this should be true whenever communities have more than about 10 species (see Experimental Procedures).
 This result means that given a network with observed species richness $S_{obs}$ and observed links $L_{obs}$, we can calculate its $z$-score, i.e. how many standard deviations an observation is from the population average, as